How strong are you compared to the general population?

 - Advanced: 265 lbs or 2x Bodyweight

 - Athlete: >295 lbs or 2.25x Body weight

 The Overhead Press

 How Much Should I Be Able To Overhead Press?

-Out of the four barbell exercises, the overhead press is the one where you will lift the least amount of weight.
+Out of the four barbell exercises, the overhead press aka the military press, is the one where you will lift the least amount of weight.